SmartTokenLabs/token-negotiator/README.md

 ### Authenticate ownership of multiple off chain Tokens

-Authenticating ownership of the token will provide a list of proof data with a limited expiry.
+Authenticating ownership of the tokens will provide a list of proof data with a limited expiry.

 ```javascript
 /**